A-Why-not-fork-repositories-Good-Luck/clateral-clateral.github.io/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability, appreciated contact: clateral.client@outlook.com
+To report a vulnerability, appreciated contact me.